puppetlabs/bolt/documentation/bolt_installing.md

 ### Install Bolt on Debian or Ubuntu

-Packaged versions of Bolt are available for Debian 9-10 and Ubuntu 16.04 and 18.04.

 The Puppet Tools repository for the APT package management system is [https://apt.puppet.com](https://apt.puppet.com).
 Packages are named using the convention `puppet-tools-release-<VERSION CODE NAME>.deb`.
 For example, the release package for Puppet Tools on Debian 9 “Stretch” is `puppet-tools-release-stretch.deb`.

+To install Bolt on Ubuntu or Debian:
 1. Download and install the software and its dependencies.
 Use the commands appropriate to your system:
     -   Debian 9